pexip/os-waagent/README.md

 If set, log verbosity is boosted.
 Waagent logs to /var/log/waagent.log and leverages the system logrotate functionality to rotate logs.

+#### __Logs.Collect__

+_Type: Boolean_
+_Default: y_

+If set, agent logs will be periodically collected and uploaded to a secure location for improved supportability.

+NOTE: This feature relies on the agent's resource usage features (cgroups); this flag will not take effect on any distro not supported.

+#### __Logs.CollectPeriod__

+_Type: Integer_
+_Default: 3600_

+This configures how frequently to collect and upload logs.
+Default is each hour.

+NOTE: This only takes effect if the Logs.Collect option is enabled.

 #### __OS.AllowHTTP__

 _Type: Boolean_